swiftlang/swift/docs/ErrorHandlingRationale.rst

     // close occurs here, at the end of the formal scope.
   }

-We may want to consider provide a convenient way to mark that a ``defer`` action should only be taken if an error is thrown.
+We should consider providing a convenient way to mark that a ``defer`` action should only be taken if an error is thrown.
 This is a convenient shorthand for controlling the action with a flag that's only set to true at the end of an operation.
 The flag approach is often more useful, since it allows the action to be taken for *any* early exit, e.g. a ``return``, not just for error propagation.

 ``using``
 ~~~~~~~~~